MadhavGarg98/S85_ecommerce/README.md

-## Milestone 11: Dynamic Product Display 🚀

-### ✅ Fetching Product Data
+### Milestone 28: Order Cancellation Feature

+✅ My Orders Page
+- Added a Cancel Order button for active orders.
+- Hidden the button for canceled orders.

+✅ API Implementation
-- Created an endpoint to retrieve all stored products from MongoDB.
+- Created an endpoint to cancel orders.
-- Implemented API call logic in the frontend to fetch data dynamically.

-### ✅ Displaying Products
-- Passed fetched product data to the Product Card component.
+- Updated order status to canceled in the database.
-- Rendered product information dynamically on the homepage.

----
+✅ UI Integration
+- Sent API request on button click.
+- Updated UI after successful cancellation.